Hiking the Pēpēʻōpae Bog Trail in the Kamakou Preserve on Molokai, Hawaiʻi

 Pēpēʻōpae Bog Trailhead Parking

-When you finally make it to Pēpēʻōpae, the road will split, and the Pēpēʻōpae Bog Trailhead will be on the left shortly ahead.
+When you finally make it to Pēpēʻōpae, the road will split, which is where the Pēpēʻōpae Bog Trailhead will be found to the left, a short distance off the main road.

-All said, you can see that driving to Pēpēʻōpae is not as straight forward as simply following the Google Maps GPS directions linked below.
+This is all to say, I hope that my long description will show that driving to the Pēpēʻōpae Bog is not as straightforward as simply following the Google Maps GPS directions linked below.

-Plan accordingly, know that you’re likely going to have to accept breaking your rental contract to off-road, and most of all, look for good weather!
+Plan accordingly, be aware know that you’re likely going to have to accept breaking your rental contract to off-road, look for good weather, and most of all, responsibly clean your gear before entering the preserve!

 Google Maps Directions: Pēpēʻōpae Bog Trailhead